-IIOP provides a job fair for our students to meet potential residency directors.
-Additionally, we host the Hanger Clinic interviews for our students on campus annually.
+IIOP provides several on-campus and virtual opportunities for our students to meet potential residency directors.
+Additionally, we host Hanger Clinic interviews for our students on campus annually.

 Textbooks and Supplies

 The International Institute of Orthotics and Prosthetics will provide all textbooks and learning materials.
 All learning materials provided by the institute are copywritten and may not be copied, posted, or shared in any manner.